njeveh/njeveh/README.md

 - 👋 Hi, I’m Elijah
-- 👀 I’m a Computer Science enthusiast.
+- 👀 I’m a full stack web developer and a Computer Science enthusiast.
 - 🌱 I’m currently pursuing a bachelors degree in computer science at JKUAT and working remotely on hire/contractual basis.
-- 💞️ I’m looking to collaborate on software development projects involving C/C++, Java, Python/Django, PHP/Laravel, Javascript/react/jquery, html, css/bootsrap
+- 💞️ I’m looking to collaborate on web development projects involving Python/Django, PHP/Laravel, Javascript/react/jquery, html, css/bootsrap
 - 📫 you can reach me via ekilonzi.cs@gmail.com

 <!---